Electromagnetic form factors of the nucleon from $N_f = 2 + 1$ lattice QCD: Parametrization of the Q2 -dependence

 For illustration, we display in \cref{fig:CCF} the extrapolation for the proton using $M_{\pi, \mathrm{cut}} = \qty{0.3}{GeV}$ and $Q^2_\mathrm{cut} = \qty{0.6}{GeV^2}$.
 We note that individual ensembles can deviate rather strongly from the fit curve, which is most apparent for the magnetic observables on J303 and N200.
 This is probably due to the low momentum resolution on these two ensembles, which implies a long extrapolation to $Q^2 = 0$, where the radius and the magnetic moment are defined, but no lattice data is available.
 We also note that the relative weights in the extrapolation fit do not reflect the number of $Q^2$-points entering the $z$-expansion, which is different on each ensemble.
 In this sense the two-step process, first performing $z$-expansion fits and subsequently extrapolating, masks the relative paucity of data points at small momentum transfer for some ensembles.

 We conclude that the direct fits are superior to the analysis using a $z$-expansion followed by a chiral and continuum extrapolation, in particular for the description of the magnetic form factor: they are more stable against fluctuations on individual momenta or ensembles and take more information about the physical properties of the form factors into account, which helps in reducing the errors.
 In cases where the two-step procedure based on the $z$-expansion is stable and trustworthy, both methods give consistent results.
+Therefore, we do not find any evidence that the functional forms employed by the direct B$\chi$PT fits introduce a systematic bias.
+We also remark that there is no meaningful possibility of averaging the results from the direct B$\chi$PT fits with those from the $z$-expansion because the latter are, in particular for the magnetic quantities, much less precise and simply not competitive.